RoxaneSegers/CEO-Ontology/README.md

-# ESO: The Event and Implied Situation Ontology.
+# CEO: The Circumstantial Event Ontology.

 This repository contains the Circumstantial Event Ontology (CEO).
 This is version 1.0 (stable)